 Animal and plant genotyping has become a mainstay of modern agricultural research.
-Illumina microarrays enable high-throughput screening of known genetic markers to inform selection and breeding decisions.
-Array-based studies can also be used to discovery novel associations between SNP (single nucleotide polymorphism) markers and traits or diseases.
+Illumina microarrays enable high-throughput screening of known genomic markers to inform selection and breeding decisions.
+Array-based studies can also be used to discover novel associations between SNP (single nucleotide polymorphism) markers and traits or diseases.

 Not every nonhuman organism has been extensively genetically investigated, resulting in an absence of commercial genotyping arrays for certain plant and animal species.
 We offer custom microarrays that can be designed with all the discovered markers for species of interest, enabling genotyping studies to identify variants associated with desired phenotypic traits.
 Through ongoing work with major agrigenomics consortia, our technology is being used to identify new, relevant markers in a wide range of species.

 A common form of natural diversity, copy number variation (CNV) is also heritable.
 It appears to play an important role in agrigenomics.
 CNV differences can correlate to health and production traits, and contribute to phenotypic diversity.
 In animal and plant genotyping studies, the distribution of high-density probes can be used to identify CNV breakpoints and ultimately accelerate genomic improvements.
 Studies are ongoing to determine if the impact of CNVs is the result of differences in copy number for key genomic segments, structural modification of the genome, or a combination of both.

 Microarray-based animal and plant genotyping can be used to create fine map traits and/or test a genotype-phenotype hypothesis.
 Quantitative trait loci (QTL) analyses can be performed on the results to characterize how differential gene expression might contribute to phenotypic variation.